RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Experiments

-\begin{enumerate} \item \textbf{Data Scalability and Model Performance Analysis:} The first experiment explores the relationship between the performance of VLMs in remote sensing and the scale of domain-specific data, specifically examining the influence of the number of RS-related image-text pairs.
-This experiment aims to understand how data volume affects model accuracy and generalization capabilities in open-set conditions.

-\item \textbf{Dataset Effectiveness Evaluation:} We then evaluate the effectiveness of the RSTeller dataset through continual pre-training using various CLIP model checkpoints.
+\item \textbf{Dataset Effectiveness Evaluation:} We begin by evaluating the effectiveness of the RSTeller dataset through continual pre-training with various CLIP model checkpoints.
 This step assesses whether incremental learning with our dataset can enhance the model's performance on standard benchmarks.
-Additionally, this experiment explores the impact of different pre-trained checkpoints on the model's performance. \end{enumerate}
+Additionally, this experiment explores the impact of different pre-trained checkpoints on the model's performance.

+\item \textbf{Ablation Study on Training Data:} To assess the contribution of each component in the training data used during the continual pre-training process, we conducted an ablation study, systematically removing one component of the training data at a time.
+We examined the impact of excluding common knowledge, removing named entities, omitting LLM interpretation, and excluding the caption revision task.
+This analysis helps identify the significance of each element in enhancing model performance.

+\item \textbf{Data Scalability and Model Performance Analysis:} The final experiment explores the relationship between the performance of VLMs in remote sensing and the scale of domain-specific data, specifically examining the influence of the number of RS-related image-text pairs.
+This experiment aims to understand how data volume affects model accuracy and generalization capabilities in open-set conditions. \end{enumerate}